Release of the ACT Australian Apprenticeships (User Choice) qualification subsidy list 2021-22

-RTOs that wish to offer training for Australian Apprenticeships under a fee-for-service arrangement only do not need an ACT Funding Agreement.
+RTOs that wish to offer training for Australian Apprenticeships under a fee-for-service arrangement only do not need an an Agreement.

-To be approved as a fee-for-service provider of apprenticeships training on the ACT Qualifications Register, the RTO must understand and agree abide by the ACT Statement of Expectations (PDF 355KB) by completing a RTO Nomination for Fee-for-Service Delivery (PDF 194KB) and emailing it to Skills Canberra.
+To be approved as a fee-for-service provider of apprenticeships training on the ACT Qualifications Register, the RTO must understand and agree abide by the ACT Statement of Expectations (PDF 398KB) by completing a RTO Nomination for Fee-for-Service Delivery (DOCX 76KB) or (PDF 214KB) and emailing it to Skills Canberra.

 The nomination form will be assessed within 7 to 14 calendar days of receipt.

 The outcome of the assessment will be notified in writing.
 RTOs that are unsuccessful may re-apply 6 months after receipt of the written outcome.

 Skills Canberra provides a 1 day professional development workshop for RTOs delivering training under the Training Initiative Funding Apreement (Agreement).

 The workshop focuses on assisting RTOs to understand the components of the ACT Quality Framework including the ACT Government's expectations for delivering quality training and complying with administrative and reporting requirements.
 The workshop provides information and support on how RTOs can demonstrate and maintain compliance with a selection of clauses, standards and requirements from the Agreement and the ACT Standards Compliance Guides.

 Workshops are scheduled according to the level of stakeholder interest and demand.
 Please email Skills Canberra to register your interest.